glindsey/gossamer/README.md

 ### Attributes

 - Attribute constraints, such as min/max values.

-- Namespacing of attributes. `{ shape: :circle }` should be cast to `Attributes::Shape::Circle` instead of simply `Attributes::Circle`, particularly to avoid naming collisions.

 - Direct access of the `Thing#attributes` hash is probably a bad idea, since it won't allow for checking future attribute constraints, or converting symbols into symbolic attributes.
 (Also, reading them via that hash doesn't fall back to class attributes if they don't exist.)